Lord

 Unlike the House of Commons, membership of the Lords is not acquired by election.
 Most members are appointed for life as peers, on either a political or non-political basis.
 The House of Lords also includes up to 26 archbishops and bishops of the Church of England, known as Lords Spiritual.
 Since 2014, membership may be voluntarily relinquished or terminated upon expulsion.

-For much of its history, hereditary peers also sat in the House of Lords, and indeed made up the majority of the body's membership for most of that period.
+For much of its history, hereditary peers also were members of the House of Lords, and indeed made up the majority of the body's membership for most of that period.
 Between 1999 and 2026, hereditary membership was limited to 92 excepted hereditary peers, then abolished altogether in 2026.

 As the upper house of Parliament, the House of Lords has many similar functions to the House of Commons.
 It scrutinises legislation, holds the government to account, and considers and reports upon public policy.
 Members may also seek to introduce legislation or propose amendments to bills.
 Although it is unable to prevent bills passing into law except in certain limited circumstances, it may delay the enactment of bills for up to one year.
 In this capacity, as a body independent from the pressures of the political process, the House of Lords is said to act as a "revising chamber" focusing on legislative detail, while occasionally asking the House of Commons to reconsider its plans.